President, Scripted Content

 Mark is a product of the prestigious NBC Page Program.
 In his time there, he worked on assignment during the 36th season of Saturday Night Live.
 He graduated from Pennsylvania State University, with degrees in both Advertising and Labor Employment-Relations.

-Coordinator, Scripted Television
+Manager, Scripted Television